 Duolingo is a software program that offers lessons for learning a vast number of languages.

 Even though Chinese was added relatively late (compared to other languages) it has already become one of the most popular languages among students using this platform.

-Besides having a usage style similar to Memrise and Anki, in my opinion Duolingo is also great for learning grammar, since there are many exercises that ask you to order lists of words to create full sentences, translate phrases, et cetera.
+Besides having a usage style similar to Memrise and Anki, in my opinion, Duolingo is also great for learning grammar, since many exercises ask you to order lists of words to create full sentences, translate phrases, et cetera.